Managing AWS Accounts with Control Tower Landing Zones and SSO

 How does your company manage your Amazon Web Services accounts?

-If you have teams of developers and multiple users, how do you handle user access?
+If you have teams of developers and multiple users with different job functions, how do you handle user access?
 What about user restrictions to production and development environments?
+How about log and audit accounts?
 Do you implement AWS best practices for multi-account management?

 This article explores AWS SSO to manage AWS Landing Zone access.